Vxtzq/annot_data/README.md

 # Description
-Have you ever wanted to train your custom detection model ?
+Have you ever wanted to train your custom image detection model ?

 This repository will help annotate data easily for it.